no-google-in-china/no-google-in-china.github.io/README.md

 - <https://golang.google.cn/>
 2. Google is opening offices in Shenzhen and other major cities.
 Still active in Developer relations.

-## Help
+## Help by action

 The problem re-appears as some frameworks add Google CDN resource assuming that they are always available, and always quick.

-- Please file an issue explaining, this site should be helpful for reference.
+- Please file an issue to affected site explaining.
+This site should be helpful for reference.
 - [Edit/extend this page](https://github.com/no-google-in-china/no-google-in-china.github.io/edit/master/README.md)